 The Herring Cove beach is right at the end of Route 6 in Provincetown.
 In addition to having a snack bar and nighttime performances in July and August, Herring Cove has an accessible beach where lifeguards may provide beach wheelchairs.
 Whale watching is a well-known attraction at Herring Cove Beach.

 The Pilgrim Monument, Provincetown Museum, and the town center of Provincetown are all close by.
 Race Point Beach, the Province Lands Visitor Center, and the Beech Forest are destinations further away from here.

 25) Truro Vineyards

-Truro Vineyards is a business owned by the Roberts family, welcoming guests and wine enthusiasts from all around the world.
+Truro Vineyards is a business owned by the Roberts family that welcomes guests and wine enthusiasts worldwide.
 There are both a tasting room and a gift shop.
-You can have lunch at the food truck operated by Blackfish Restaurant or try the hand-crafted run that is produced right on the premises.
-Summertime outdoor wine tastings take place close to the verdant vines under the pavilion.
+You can have lunch at the food truck operated by Blackfish Restaurant or try the hand-crafted run produced right on the premises.
+Summertime outdoor wine tastings occur close to the verdant vines under the pavilion.

 26) Sandwich Antiques Center

 The Sandwich Antiques Center is located just over the Sagamore Bridge.
 Every visitor can find something special, from jewelry and home decor to excellent furniture and great art.
 Visit the center often because there are frequently new pieces.